raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-Click the down arrow on the <code style="background-color: #1E90FF">show icon</code> block and pick an icon.
+Click the down arrow on the `show icon`{:class='microbitbasic'} block and pick an icon.

 <img src="images/show-icon.png" alt="The show icon menu expanded to display all available icons." width="350"/>